bigskysoftware/htmx/www/content/essays/codin-dirty.md

 ### Other Modern Examples

-Now, those are older studies (we should do some modern ones!) so maybe they aren't relevant to today's coding environments.
+Now, those are older studies, so maybe they aren't relevant to today's coding environments.
 And perhaps htmx is [too idiosyncratic and sloppy](@/essays/htmx-sucks.md) to draw any conclusions regarding software development from.

-So let's take a look at some other modern pieces of software.
+Let's take a look at some other modern pieces of software.

 Consider the [`sqlite3CodeRhsOfIn()`](https://github.com/sqlite/sqlite/blob/70989b6f5923a732b0caee881bd7c3ff8859e9c5/src/expr.c#L3502)
 of [SQLite](https://sqlite.com/), a popular open source database.
 This function looks to be > 200LOC.
 Despite this, I haven't